andmon97/FuzzyRemoteSensingSegmentation/README.md

 We use this approach for segmenting remotely sensed images into four different classes: Building, Road, Vegetation and Water.

 This work is part of the Computer Vision exam at University of Bari "Aldo Moro".

+****
+### Repository content

+- Folder 'ANFIS-imgSatellitari' contains the ANFIS code (to train and test the model)
+- Folder 'preprocessing' contains the original dataset, the pixel dataset and the scripts to generate it
+- Folder 'notebook' contain the notebook that show the train of the model, and also the model that shows some results of the semantic classification.
+If you want to execute it in Google Colab, please copy the folder  'ANFIS-imgSatellitari' in the 'MyDrive' folder of your Google Drive.